GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 We propose to leverage a pre-trained deep sound-source localizer.
 Specifically, we use the model introduced in the second chapter, trained to localize a single speech source randomly located in a reverberant room @sec:ssl:single_source:method:architecture.
 The architectures and the pre-trained weights are directly transferred to build the deep neural agent.

 #draft[
+*Backbone pretraining.*
+The pre-trained feature extractor is trained on the #acr("SSL") task defined in @sec:ssl:single_source.
+The final regression layer of the sound source localizer is removed to make the model output a 128-dimensional feature vector.
+The default #acr("RL") training process involves freezeing the weigh
+#draft[
+  Just say that the default is pre-trained + frozen and that we investigate it later.
+]
+]

+#draft[
+The feature extractor maps the audio spectral observations into a lower 128-dimensional embedding vector.
+We hypothesize that the agent will implicitly acquire localization capabilities while learning the #acr("RL") navigation task.
+We supervisedly train the feature extractor to perform the #acr("SSL") task to improve performance and bootstrap the learning process.
+The exact training methodology is detailed in @sec:ssl:single_source:method.
+The agent architecture (@fig:rl:method:agent_architecture) extends our single-source localizer.
+Please, refer to @fig:ssl:single_source:nn_architecture for a more detailed representation of the feature extractor's architecture.
+#draft[
+  TODO: this is redundant with @sec:rl:method:nn_architecture.
+]
+]

+#draft[